 Of course, you can’t do much about preventing people from talking behind your back and sharing their opinions about your company on the internet.
 But what you can do is use social listening tools and spot a potential PR disaster in the making.

 AI will additionally enhance the capabilities of these tools.
 At the moment, they can spot brand mentions across the internet and let you know what customers are talking about your company.
-But, in 2020, you can expect these tools to become really powerful and use text analytics to identify how users actually feel about your brand.
+But you can expect these tools to become increasingly powerful and use text analytics to identify how users actually feel about your brand.

 Tools like Mention offer sentiment analysis, recognise the tone of voice and identify key themes, which means that a brand can spot if there’s a surge in negative (or positive) comments.
 You can take action and prevent a PR disaster before it develops.